antarctica/ops-data-store/README.md

 This will create per-run log files (e.g. `/path/to/logs/2023-11-20-04:00:00-UTC.log`).
 See the [Installation](#installation) section for how to configure automated conversions in a deployed instance.

+Log files for automatic conversions are retained for 24 hours and then deleted via a crontab entry.

 ### Database

 [PostgreSQL](https://www.postgresql.org) is used for storing datasets.
 It uses the [PostGIS](https://postgis.net)